-Description Sep otember 30, 2020 Q puoted Prices in Active Markets (Level 1) Significant Other Observable Inputs (Level 2) Uı Significant Other nobservable Inputs (Level 3) Warrant Liabilities: Public Warrants \$ 5,705,000 \$ s - \$ 5,705,000 Private Placement Warrants \$ 3,763,000 \$ \$ 3,763,000 Warrant liability at September 30, 2020 \$ 9,468,000 \$ 9,468,000
+Description Sep otember 30, 2020 Q uoted Prices in Active Markets (Level 1) C Significant Other Dbservable Inputs (Level 2) Un ignificant Other observable Inputs (Level 3) Warrant Liabilities: Public Warrants \$ 5,705,000 \$ - \$ - \$ 5,705,000 Private Placement Warrants \$ 3,763,000 \$ \$ \$ 3,763,000 Warrant liability at September 30, 2020 \$ 9,468,000 \$ 9,468,000

 The Company utilizes an independent valuation consultant that uses a Monte Carlo simulation model to value the warrants at each reporting period, with changes in fair value recognized in the statement of operations.
 The estimated fair value of the warrant liability is determined using Level 3 inputs.
 Inherent in a binomial options pricing model are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its common stock based on historical volatility that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
-The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
+The remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates to remain at zero.